 We live in Naples, in the warm Southern Italy, and we don’t get to see it often.

-Our first winter trip to Europe was definitely challenging!
+Our first winter vacation was definitely a challenge!

 After all, winter in Italy is never too cold, even if it might snow in the Northern regions.